 Backpacks stop you from overpacking and taking unnecessary items.
 While it’s a nice concept to only take as much as you can physically carry.
 In reality, it’s a heavy, sweaty mess and you will regret every pair of denim shorts you ever bought.
 There will be more than a few moments when your stuck walking around for two miles in a city in scorching temperatures totally lost and carrying a huge backpack, starts to feel like its own special method of torture.
 The backache is real but on the plus side its one hell of a good workout for all that lovely food you’re going to try.

-The pain comes with a great deal of freedom, depending on your itinerary a backpack allows you so much more flexibility if your looking to trek up a mountain or find yourself in a remote village.
+The pain comes with a great deal of freedom, depending on your itinerary a backpack allows you so much more flexibility if you’re looking to trek up a mountain or find yourself in a remote village.
 Trust me you do not want a suitcase for that.
-Besides many cities in europe are banning suitcases being rolled through the city centre at certain times of day, I know Venice has these restrictions in place.
-Plus they are so much easier when encountering stairs which happens a lot.
+Besides many cities in Europe are banning suitcases being rolled through the city centre at certain times of day, I know Venice has these restrictions in place.
+Plus they are so much easier when encountering stairs which happen a lot.

 Backpacks are more difficult to organise and there is nothing worse than realising the thing you need is buried at the bottom of your bag.
 You really will become a pro and speedily unpacking and repacking.

 Suitcase Pro’s and Con’s – aka the times Harrie was smug and we were hating life.

 Suitcases are bigger this allows you to take more and have the luxury of a more organised bag.

 You aren’t putting your back out constantly and can comfortably wheel it around.
 Most cities in Europe are very equipt for tourists, so while we were struggling to make it ten minutes down the road, you could be wheeling off ahead.
 You also have more freedom to stop and take pictures.